mph-/lcapy/doc/schematics.rst

 Drawing tips
 ============

+The fastest way to generate a schematic is to draw a rough sketch, enumerate the nodes, and then enter a netlist.
+To reduce confusion if this is an error, test it as you go, say using the `schtex` program.

 Lcapy uses a semi-automated approach to component layout.
 For each component it needs its orientation and size.
 By default the size is 1.
 This is the minimum distance between its nodes (for a one-port